pnp/sp-dev-fx-controls-react/README.md

 This is a open source library that shares a set of reusable React control that can be used in your SharePoint Framework solutions.

+> If you are looking for web part property controls, please check following repository for those - [https://github.com/SharePoint/sp-dev-fx-property-controls](https://github.com/SharePoint/sp-dev-fx-property-controls)

 ## Get Started

 More information to get started can be found in the wiki section of this repository: [wiki / documentation](https://github.com/SharePoint/sp-dev-fx-controls-react/wiki).

+# Have issues or questions?

+Please use following logic on submitting your questions or issues to right location to ensure that they are noticed and addressed as soon as possible.

+* You have general question or challenge with SPFx - use [sp-dev-docs repository issue list](https://github.com/SharePoint/sp-dev-docs/issues).
+* You have issue on specific controls in this package - use [issue list in this repository](https://github.com/SharePoint/sp-dev-fx-controls-react/issues).

 ## Contributing